 Glue traps are very simple to use and consist of a strip of very sticky glue which can be baited to encourage rodents to walk over them.
 The rodent is then held firmly in place, where it will usually die of thirst or suffocation.

-This is an effective way to kill rats and mice but is probably the least humane method of doing so.
+This way of killing rats probably the least humane.
 Not only do glue traps result in a long, uncomfortable and drawn-out death, they also require direct handling of the dead rodent.

 4. Electronic Traps